The Great Salt Bowl – Chapter 3

 “Fine,” Mel said.
 “But only because I’m your best friend.”

-A blast of hot air and the thought of arsenic in the air pulled me from the memory.
+A blast of hot air pulled me from the memory.
 I had the signs needed to see Mel’s issues, but I’d blinded myself to them.
 My gaze fell back to the road in the sand.

 I’d killed my best friend.